nikwalton/nikwalton/README.md

 ### hi there 👋
 my name is nik and I'm currently a student at Washington State University.
-Previous president of the ACM club on campus, now working on personal project and mentoring students with things such as putting on hackathons and commuinity engagement.
+Previous president of the ACM club on campus, now working on personal projects and mentoring students with things such as putting on hackathons and commuinity engagement.
 ### about me
 * 😄 Pronouns: He/Him/His
 * 🌱 I’m currently learning React, electron, django